loikx/loikx/README.md

 ### :man_technologist: About Me :

-I am a young developer from Russia with a passion for backend development and mobile technologies.
+I am a young developer from Russia with a passion for backend development using golang and c++.
 - :telescope: I'm always looking to improve my skills and stay on top of the latest trends in the industry.

 - :seedling: I love to read technical literature, to learn new things and improve my understanding of the field.